MCLegoMan/inventory-update/README.md

 ## Servers
 The mod is required on both the client and server.
-Whilst not required, it is reccommended to have the same config values on both the client and server.
+Whilst not required, it is recommended to have the same config values on both the client and server.

 ## Requires
 - [Minecraft](https://minecraft.net) 1.19.4